Its-Adi-Kashyap/its-Adi-Kashyap.github.io/index.md

 _kashyap.a.1905@gmail.com_
 [_LinkedIn_][link_linkedIn]

->I am a highly motivated and goal-driven student looking for more hands-on experience in the industry; Passionate about learning and gaining new experiences.
-I am determined to complete any new project to the end with a detail-oriented approach making the best use of past knowledge, adept at working reliably in a time-driven environment.
+>A highly motivated and goal-driven student looking for more hands-on experience in the industry; Passionate about learning and gaining new experiences.
+Determined to complete any new project to the end with a detail-oriented approach making the best use of past knowledge, adept at working reliably in a time-driven environment.

 ## EDUCATION